Na Lama Kukui

 - An achievable goal to work towards

-- Recognition form the world's largest ballet Examination Board
+- Recognition from the world's most extensive ballet Examination Board

-Q: What type of examinations do they RAD offer?
+Q: What type of examinations do RAD offer?

 Q: What will be achieved at each different stage?

-A: Students at Grades 1 to 3 are encouraged to:
+A: Students in Grades 1 to 3 are encouraged to:

 - Co-ordinate simple movements to produce a combination of steps

 - Respond sensitivity to music